dev-scripts/prakashbhandari.com.np/content/posts/parameter-vs-argument-in-function.md

 # Parameter vs. argument

 As a beginner, two terms that often cause confusion to the developers are "parameters" and "arguments".
-As a Joiner Engineer I was interchangeably using the terms parameter and argument.
+As a Junior Engineer I was interchangeably using the terms parameter and argument.
 It took me a while to understand.
 Many of you also using these two term interchangeably.

 In this article, I will try to explain the basic difference between parameter and arguments used in the function.